 However, research by VA places this rate as high as 20-30%.

 It claims that 500,000 American soldiers who have been deployed in the past 13 years have been diagnosed with PTSD.

 You might ask, how do veterans living with PTSD develop their condition?

-Having experienced or witnessed life-threatening events may cause PTSD, regardless if it happened to soldiers, civilians or the average person.
+Having experienced or witnessed life-threatening events may cause PTSD, regardless of whether it happened to soldiers, civilians, or the average person.

 The VA cites several causes of PTSD, including: